abnerpersio/abnerpersio/README.md

 </div>

 - Open to work on freelancer projects with `NodeJS`, `React` and `React Native`
-- Currently working with React and NodeJS at aftersale
+- Currently working with React and NodeJS

 ### Find me elsewhere